Introduction

 - ID, user_login, user_pass, user_email, user_registered

-Example Multi-language (with WPML plugin):
+Example Multi-Language (with WPML plugin):

 -- WPML adds its own tables